Secured vs Unsecured Loans — What’s the Difference & Which is Better?

 What’s the difference between secured vs unsecured loans?

-A secured loan is a loan guaranteed by an asset (like a car or house).
-Lenders use the asset as security over the term of the loan.
+With a secured loan, the lender uses the asset as security over the term of the loan.
 So if you have a car, it acts as insurance for the lender.
+This is why they’re also called ‘loans against cars’.
 If you don’t repay the loan, the lender could sell the car to cover the cost.

-Unsecured loans, on the other hand, don’t require an asset as security.
+Unsecured loans don’t require an asset as security.
 This means they’re a higher risk loan for the lender.
-As there is no asset used as security for the loan you will need to provide evidence to prove that you are creditworthy, such as a credit check.
+As there is no asset used as security for the loan, you may need to provide more evidence to prove that you are creditworthy and pay a higher interest rate.
 You may also need to have a guarantor for the loan.

 Examples of common secured vs unsecured loans